 NSGP is a competitive grant, meaning that funding is not guaranteed.
 Factors such as the total amount of funding requested, available funding, and the competitive review and scoring process dictate final awarding.

-Award decisions will be made in August.
+Award decisions are usually made in August.

 Actual spending can commence in September/October (depending on the state).